New York Amsterdam News

 The Amsterdam News (also known as New York Amsterdam News) is a weekly Black-owned newspaper serving New York City.
-It is one of the oldest newspapers geared toward African Americans in the United States and has published columns by such figures as W. E. B. Du Bois, Roy Wilkins, and Adam Clayton Powell Jr., and was the first to recognize and publish Malcolm X.
+It is one of the oldest newspapers geared toward African Americans in the United States and has published columns by such figures as W. E. B. Du Bois, Roy Wilkins, and Adam Clayton Powell Jr., and was the first to recognize and publish Malcolm X. From 1916 to 1938, the paper operated from the New York Amsterdam News Building on Seventh Avenue in Harlem.
+The building is a National Landmark.

-Foundation
+History

-The Amsterdam News was founded on December 4, 1909, and is headquartered in the Harlem neighborhood of Upper Manhattan.
-The newspaper takes its name from its original location one block east of Amsterdam Avenue, at West 65th Street and Broadway.
+The Amsterdam News was founded on December 4, 1909, by James Henry Anderson in the San Juan Hill neighborhood of Upper Manhattan.
+The newspaper takes its name from Amsterdam Avenue, the location of Anderson's home where he first published the newspaper.